Skip to content

 Pipeline for SCA17

 Please note that a drug’s status is subject to change.
-Go to clinicaltrials.gov for the most current information on a therapy.
+Please visit clinicaltrials.gov for the most current information available for specific therapies.
 Detailed information is available for some of the drugs listed.
-Select the drug name from the list below for more information:

-Studies that are listed as “recruiting” are looking for participants.
-To learn more about participating in research visit our Clinical Trials page.
+To learn more about participating in research visit our PrepRARE Clinical Trial Readiness Education page.

 Print Friendly, PDF & Email